• Skip to primary navigation

 Love these gorgeous woven chargers!
 Source linked in blog post!

-Kitchen Eat-In Sources: Capiz pendant | Geometric gray rug | Rattan chargers | Large blush abstract framed art | Blue floral framed art | Pink floral framed art | Slipcovered dining chairs (similar) | Table runner no longer available
+Kitchen Eat-In Sources: Capiz pendant | Large blush abstract framed art | Blue floral framed art | Pink floral framed art

-A large bowl in the center of the table is one of the easiest of centerpieces but I love it because it always seems to work no matter what the season or what you put in it.
-It can be as simple as some fresh peaches from the grocery store for a fall tablescape:
+A large bowl in the center of the table is one of the easiest centerpieces but also one of the prettiest.
+I love that it always seems to work no matter what the season or what you place in your bowl.

 Peaches make a stunningly simple fall centerpiece - post includes link for that pretty wood bowl